bgd-labs/aave-proposals-v3/src/20241007_Multi_GHOStewardV2Upgrade/GHOStewardV2Upgrade.md

 In addition, some new features have been added to allow for controlling parameters related to CCIP.

-The GHO Stewards implementations can be found [here](https://github.com/aave/gho-core/tree/main/src/contracts/misc)

-The original PR introducing the Stewards to GHO-CORE can be found [here](https://github.com/aave/gho-core/pull/414/files)

-The Certora review of the Stewards can be found [here](https://github.com/aave/gho-core/pull/423)

 ## Specification

 The following contracts must be granted these roles by the DAO: